What personal information do we collect from the people that visit our website(s)?

 - We do not sell, trade, or otherwise transfer PII to outside parties.

 - We do not include, feature, or offer third-party products or services on our website.

 Google’s advertising requirements can be summed up by Google Ads policies, which are put in place to provide a positive user experience.
 Read more about Google Ads policies here.

-We, along with third-party vendors such as Google, use first-party cookies (such as the Google Analytics cookies), third-party cookies (such as the DoubleClick DART cookie), and other third-party identifiers to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our website.
+We, along with third-party vendors such as Google, use first-party cookies (such as the Google Analytics cookies) and other third-party identifiers to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our website.